How to smoke turkey legs for tender, juicy and flavorful meat with crispy skin.

 - Let the seasoned drumsticks come to room temperature and get familiar with the dry rub while you get the smoker ready.

-How to Smoke Turkey Legs – Workflow
+How Do You Make Smoked Turkey Legs – Workflow

-- Use a chimney starter and once the charcoals turn mostly white pour over wood (hickory or applewood chunks work nicely).
+- Use a chimney starter and once the charcoals turn mostly white pour over wood (hickory or Applewood chunks work nicely).

 - Add wood chips on top and place in smoking chamber (or handle as specified by the manufacturer).